Deutsche Telekom innovated customer experience with Nuance.

 Voice biometrics delights German customers with quick and secure verification.

-Deutsche Telekom is one of the world’s leading integrated telecommunications companies, with some 168 million mobile customers, 28 million fixed‑network lines, and 19 million broadband lines (www.telekom.com/en).
+Deutsche Telekom is one of the world’s leading integrated telecommunications companies, with some 168 million mobile customers, 28 million fixed‑network lines, and 19 million broadband lines (www.telekom.com/en(Open a new window)).
 Telekom recently became the first German company to adopt voice biometrics in its contact centres.
 Now, the company’s customers can simply speak to be authenticated, without having to remember a 10‑digit customer number.

 “ Advisors can deal with the customer’s query immediately. ”

 When customers contact companies by phone for advice on contract matters, they must identify themselves with their customer number, password or answer to a question.
 With many contracts that customers have, it is almost impossible for them to remember every ID for every company they deal with.
 Deutsche Telekom has addressed this.
 Their customers can now simply identify themselves with their voice on the hotline.

 "We work tirelessly to provide our customers with an impressive service experience.
 By introducing new offers, we are making it even easier and more convenient for them to use our products and get in touch with us,” says Dr. Ferri Abolhassan, Service Director at Telekom Deutschland GmbH.